pystruct/pystruct/README.md

 # PyStruct+
+This fork of Andreas Mueller's [pystruct](https://github.com/pystruct/pystruct) project aims at:
+- supporting **Python3**
+- doing **SW maintenance** (e.g. unit tests are passing)
+- providing **2 extensions:**
+  - **supporting nodes of different nature in CRF graphs**
+  - **supporting hard-logic constraints when predicting**

-This is a fork from Andreas Mueller's [pystruct](https://github.com/pystruct/pystruct) project, which is an easy-to-use structured learning and prediction library.
+Pystruct is an easy-to-use structured learning and prediction library.
 In particular, pystruct provides a well-documented tool for researchers as well as non-experts to make use of structured prediction algorithms.
 And the design tries to stay as close as possible to the interface and conventions of [scikit-learn](http://scikit-learn.org).

-The goal of the [pystruct+](https://github.com/jlmeunier/pystruct) project is to extend pystruct along two directions:
- * **supporting hard-logic constraints when predicting**
- * **supporting nodes of different nature in CRF graphs**

- By-products of this fork are:
- * Python 3 compatibility
- * Unit tests passing again

 The extension is 100% ascendant compatible with pystruct.
 Anything that you did with pystruct works the same way with pystruct+.
 So you can refer to the pystruct documentation for the API, examples, etc. ( http://pystruct.github.io )